ceoguzdurmaz/oguz-durmaz-task/README.md

 1. Clone the repository to your local machine.
 2. Install the necessary dependencies using `npm install`.
+3. Run the server using `json-server --watch db.json --port 4000`.
-3. Run the application using `npm run dev`.
+4. Run the application using `npm run dev`.

 Once the application is running, you'll be able to see a list of plugins categorized under various tabs.
 Each plugin can be toggled on/off, and there's an option to disable all plugins at once.